wormhole-foundation/wormhole-scaffolding/evm/README.md

 ## Deployment

-The repo can either be run on a local testnet or deployed on [Ethereum mainnet + testnet with Forge](https://book.getfoundry.sh/forge/deploying).
+The repo can either be run on a local testnet with [Anvil](https://book.getfoundry.sh/anvil/) or deployed on [Ethereum mainnet + testnet with Forge](https://book.getfoundry.sh/forge/deploying).
 To avoid the overhead of setting up rpc and wallets, use [Remix IDE](https://remix.ethereum.org/).